noob4ik/tutorials/dice-game/README.md

 This snippet imports all modules and crates and also define settings that manages the game.
 All dice game logic is implemented in `GameManager` struct.
 It maintains linked hash map with users and their balances.
 This hash map contains maximum `PLAYERS_MAX_COUNT` players and deletes the oldest one if limit is exceeded.

 It has three export functions:
-- `join` - creates new player returns it's player_id
+- `join` - creates new player, returns it's player_id
 - `bet` - makes a bet with player_id, placement, bet_amount, returns outcome and new player balance
 - `get_player_balance` - returns player balance for a given player_id